lindaprotocol/documentation-en/docs/using_javatron/backup_restore.md

 ## Using Public Backup Data (Data Snapshots)

 For the Mainnet and Nile Testnet, new nodes require a significant amount of data to synchronize, leading to a lengthy synchronization process.
-To facilitate faster node deployment for developers, the TRON community regularly provides **data snapshots**.
+To facilitate faster node deployment for developers, the LINDA community regularly provides **data snapshots**.

-A data snapshot is a compressed database backup file of a TRON network node at a specific point in time.
+A data snapshot is a compressed database backup file of a LINDA network node at a specific point in time.
 Developers can significantly accelerate the node synchronization process by downloading and using these data snapshots.

 ### Mainnet Data Snapshots